 Need to know

-82, including 20 suites, private villas, 2 Private Retreats and a Private Reserve.
+82, including 20 suites, private villas, two Private Retreats and a Private Reserve.

 12 noon (flexible, subject to availability and a 50 per cent charge up to 6pm); earliest check-in, 2pm.
 Guests arriving early or leaving late are welcome to use all the resort's facilities, including the spa and a day-use villa for freshening up.

-Breakfast is extra (a fantastic buffet breakfast at USD35 a person excluding tax).
+Rates exclude breakfast (a fantastic buffet breakfast at US$35 a person excluding tax).